The Charlotte Pike

-- A history of Dog Creek, located in the modern-day community of Shacklett in South Cheatham County, and how its history is closely linked to that of The Charlotte Road
+3.)
+An examination of the history of Dog Creek, situated in the present-day community of Shacklett in southern Cheatham County, and its close historical association with the Charlotte Road.

 Before There Was a Road / Glover's Trace